sindhuraks/StartupNexus/sprint3.md

 - Render a form when Start a post button is clicked and enter the details in order to create a post.
 - Integrated front and back end for create, update, display and deletion of posts.
 - Designed basic layout for View Profile and render the page when an authenticated user clicks View Profile and display the Recent Activity.
+- Designed basic layout for user profiles and render user profiles having about, recent activity and experience with connection request
+- Created search bar, and dynamic user profile pages to display searched profiles
+- Created network feature to display users in my connection

 Details fetched when creating a post:
 ```